This post contains affiliate links.

 Cenote Santa Cruz is also very close, but costs $55 per person for a tour.

 If you’re confused about all the different info on the internet (just like I was) you don’t have to be any longer.
-In 2018, you can still swim with the turtles in Playa del Carmen for free.
+You can still swim with the turtles in Playa del Carmen for free.